European shares rally as French vote sparks rush into banks, industrials

 across the region with the euro zone's bank index rising

-6.8 percent to its highest level in 16 months and Paris blue
+more than 5 percent to its highest level in 16 months and Paris

 Brokers including Goldman Sachs, Citi and Kepler Cheuvreux